Can You Get Scammed While Shopping Online?

 - Always check shipping costs and terms

-- Never store your credit card details with an online store
+- Never store your credit card details with a store

 - Watch your back when shopping in public